-PURCHASING
+9. PURCHASING

-PIs (registrants) must follow UCF Policy 3-107.1 Procurement, Use, and Possession of Hazardous Materials and Radiation-Producing Equipment, for the lawful use of prescription or legend drugs and controlled substances.
-The policy can be found here.
+PIs (registrants) must follow UCF Policy 3-107.2 Procurement, Use, and Possession of Hazardous Materials and Regulated Devices and Equipment, for the lawful use of prescription or legend drugs and controlled substances.
 The PI must purchase drug products through the PI's approved vendors and ensure that the purchased products are received, inventoried, and stored properly.
 Any purchases and deliveries of controlled substances must be tracked by the registrant.
 Lost shipments must be reported to the DEA, the EHS HSC Coordinator, and the UCF Police Department (407-823-5555) as soon as possible.

-The PI must maintain records, to include vendor name, invoices, shipping documents, and packing slips, on all exempted or registered products.
-The PI must update his or her Controlled Substance Receipt Form upon receipt of any controlled substances in the UCF Controlled Substance Manual.
-All records must be available for periodic inspection by EHS, DEA and DBPR.
+The PI must maintain records to include vendor name, invoices, shipping documents, and packing slips, on all exempted or registered products.
+The PI must update his or her EHS\SOP350\FORM003 Controlled Substance Receipt Form upon receipt of any controlled substances in the UCF Controlled Substances Manual.
+All records must be available for periodic inspection by EHS.
+DEA and DBPR.

-The PI must ensure that all controlled substances and prescription drug requests have been approved by EHS before they are submitted to Purchasing, using the Supply Request Form (SRF).
-Purchasing will not process purchase orders without a SRF form approved by EHS.
-The Purchasing SOP must be followed.
+The PI must ensure that all controlled substances requests have been approved by EHS before they are submitted to Purchasing, using a departmental purchase order form.
+Your departmental Purchaser should use category code 51210000 (Miscellaneous Drug Categories), for requisitions and purchase orders for controlled substances.
+Purchasing will not process purchase orders without the departmental purchase order approval by EHS.
+The EHS SOP350 INST002 Purchasing Controlled Substances Instruction must be followed.